-When endowments are private information, the optimal mechanism includes an initial stage in which agents report their endowments to the planner.
+The optimal mechanism includes an initial stage in which agents report their endowments to the planner.
 An agent with an initial endowment e can report $\hat{e} \in [0, e]$.
 In addition, an agent also announces the trading venue in which he chooses to trade.
-The planner recommends entering a contract, and he later counts the contract as being entered, only if the counterparty's endowment is consistent with the trading venue.
+The planner recommends entering a contract, and he later counts a contract as being entered, only if the counterparty's endowment is consistent with the trading venue.

+31More generally, L^ can be implemented by n intermediaries, such that intermediary j sets a position limit $l_j \ge 1$, and $\sum{j=1}^n l_j = L^$.

 Following a similar logic as in the single-endowment case, it is possible to show that the second best can be implemented if the planner sets a position limit of $\hat{e}L^$ for an agent who reports \hat{e} .
 Given this position limit, an agent cannot gain by saying that he has less than he truly has, and by assumption, he cannot say that he has more.

+Dropping the Restriction That n_i in Equation (13) Be an Integer.
+Consider the extension for unobservable endowments, and assume that an agent can trade in venue μ only if $e \ge \mu$ (i.e., the agent must reveal his endowment or a portion of it to his counterparty).
 When agents cannot send reports to the planner, an agent can deviate by entering multiple contracts in the venue that corresponds to his initial endowments, but he can also trade in venues that correspond to less than his initial endowment.
 Since choosing a venue $\mu < e$ is like entering a fraction of a contract, the number of contracts that a deviating agent can enter is no longer restricted to be an integer.